-For the optional AC supply two power supplies - mounted to backside of each unit - and 50 m power cables are available (Figure 9).
+For the optional AC supply, two power supplies - mounted to backside of each unit - and 50 m power cables are available (Figure 7Fehler!
+Verweisquelle konnte nicht gefunden werden.).
 The AC supplies power both the MWS and LAS receiver/transmitter.
 The only exception is transmitter of BLS2000 from Scintec.
 This unit must be supplied separately, because its power consumption is too large.

-Figure 9: Left: AC power supply mounted to RPG-MWSC-160 transmitter, Right: 50 m power cable.
+Figure 7: Left: AC power supply mounted to RPG-MWSC-160 transmitter, Right: 50 m AC power cable.